ImperialCollegeLondon/grad_school_git_course/_episodes/l1-02-committing-history.md

 ~~~
 {: .output}

-The output we get know is very minimal.
+The output we get now is very minimal.
 This highlights an important point about
 the status command - it's purpose is to report on changes in the repository
 **relative to the last commit**.
 In order to see the commits made in a project
 we can use: